experimentech/plan9-binutils/README-PLAN9.md

 The Plan 9 support is implemented through:

 - BFD backend (`bfd/bfd-plan9.c`)
-- GAS object format support
+- GAS object format support (configure selects fmt=plan9 for *-*-plan9* targets)
 - Linker emulation scripts
 - Target-specific configurations

+## Notes

+- The build is fully automated.
+You no longer need to patch generated files.
+- Legacy helper scripts that edited generated files have been deprecated.

 ## License